saucelabs/testrunner-toolkit/README.md

 <!-- [START about] -->
-## More about the Sauce Labs Testrunner Toolkit Beta?
+## More About the Sauce Labs Testrunner Toolkit Beta

 Native javascript testing is achieved through combination of Sauce Labs, Jest, and the javascript framework of your choice.
 In the current beta, the toolkit supports Puppeteer and Playwright.
 This approach gives you